 Final Thoughts on Where To Stay in Italy

 It’s no wonder that Italy is one of the most visited countries in the world!
 With centuries-old cities, one of the most famous culinary scenes in the world and endless natural beauty, there is a lot on offer in this Mediterranean dream.
-It is also home to great wineries, hip city centres and great examples of modern European culture.
+It is also home to great Italian winery tours, hip city centres and great examples of modern European culture.

 We feel bad picking an overall favourite – but Rome took our top spot because it truly has a little bit of everything on offer!
 It is also fairly central, so makes a good base for exploring other towns and cities on the mainland.

 That being said, Italy is such a diverse country that we can’t truly say where the best single place is for you – wherever that may be depends on your own wishes.
 We hope this guide has helped you narrow down your options for your upcoming trip to this dazzling nation.

 Did we miss anything?
 Let us know in the comments!